InRule/AzureAppServices/doc/irserver-arm-template-deployment.md

 ```

 ## Verify with apply rules
-Follow the setps to verify rules in the [irServer Web App Deployment](irserver-rule-execution-service.md#verify-with-apply-rules)
+Follow the steps to verify rules in the [irServer Web App Deployment](irserver-rule-execution-service.md#verify-with-apply-rules)

 # Execution of Rules
-Follow the setps for executing rules in the [irServer Web App Deployment](irserver-rule-execution-service.md#execution-of-rules)
+Follow the steps for executing rules in the [irServer Web App Deployment](irserver-rule-execution-service.md#execution-of-rules)